 - Enter the roundabout (heading to the right) when there is a big enough gap in traffic to merge safely.

-- Drive in a counter-clockwise direction.
-Do not stop or pass other vehicles.
+- Travel in a counter-clockwise direction.
+Do not stop or pass.

-- Use your turn signals when you change lanes or exit the roundabout.
+- Signal when you change lanes or exit the roundabout.

 - If you miss your exit, continue around until you return to your exit.